matsuand/docs.docker.jp/ee/index.md

 ```

 ## Docker Context
-A new Docker CLI plugin called `docker context` is available with this release. `docker context` helps manage connections to multiple environments so you do not have to remember and type out connection strings.
+A new Docker CLI plugin called `docker context` is available with client version 19.03.0. `docker context` helps manage connections to multiple environments so you do not have to remember and type out connection strings.
 [Read more](../engine/reference/commandline/context/) about `docker context`.

 {% comment %}